Accountant Frequently Asked Questions

 To see the actual file extension, simply turn on the display of file extensions in File Explorer or Windows Explorer.

-First, please recognize that the list of FID's is created by QuickBooks, not by MoneyThumb.
-QuickBooks will only import files that contain an FID from a bank on the QuickBooks FID list, and updates the list each time Bank Feeds is run.
+It is important to understand that the list of FID's is created by QuickBooks, not by MoneyThumb.
+QuickBooks will only import files that contain an FID from a bank on the QuickBooks FID list, and also updates the list each time Bank Feeds is run.
 The reason QuickBooks is so restrictive is that banks pay to be included on the list.
 Entries in the FID list are also country specific, and account type specific.
 MoneyThumb converters simply read the same list that QuickBooks is already using.

 However, if your Financial Institution is not listed, then there is an easy workaround.
 Simply use the FID of one of the thousands of other Financial Institutions that are supported by QuickBooks for the type of account you wish to import.
 You can choose any bank you want, generally it is best to select a well-known bank, and one you don’t have other accounts at.
 You can also name the account with the real bank name.
 The only noticeable difference is that QuickBooks will have a different name in the account details.

 It stands for Financial Institution ID, and is a typically a 4 or 5 digit number that uniquely identifies your bank or brokerage for financial downloads.
-A given financial institution will have different FID’s for Quicken® and QuickBooks®.
-Quicken and QuickBooks distinguish between Bank, Credit Card, and Investment accounts and between Direct Connect and Web-Connect downloads.
-A given FID is authorized for some combination of account types and download types, and if the Financial Institution is not authorized for what you want to import, files will not be imported by Quicken or QuickBooks software.
+It is particularly important for QuickBooks® and Quicken®.
+A given FID is authorized for some combination of account types and download types, and if the Financial Institution is not authorized for what you want to import, files will not be imported by QuickBooks or Quicken software.
+QuickBooks and Quicken distinguish between Bank, Credit Card, and Investment accounts and between Direct Connect and Web-Connect downloads.
+Lastly, most financial institutions will have different FID’s for QuickBooks and Quicken.

 Quicken Converters

-First, please recognize that the list of FID's is created by Quicken, not by MoneyThumb.
+It is important to understand that the list of FID's is created by Quicken, not by MoneyThumb.
 Quicken will only import files that contain an FID from a bank on the Quicken FID list.
 And the reason Quicken is so restrictive is that banks pay to be included on the list.
 MoneyThumb converters simply read the list that Quicken installs on your computer.
+Quicken also updates the FID list before each import.

 However, if your Financial Institution is not listed, then there is an easy workaround.
 Simply use the FID of one of the thousands of other Financial Institutions that are supported by Quicken for the type of account you wish to import.
 You can choose any bank you want, generally it is best to select a well-known bank, and one you don’t have other accounts at.
 You can also name the account with the real bank name.
 The only noticeable difference is that Quicken will have a different name in the account details.